reaandrew/blog/content/posts/detect-and-protect-from-dns-exfiltration.md

 ```

 **LLM-assisted log analysis**
-A longer-term experiment I’m planning involves piping 24-hour logs into a Large Language Model (LLM) and asking it to summarise **unusual domain names**, **query rates**, or **outliers**.
-While not deterministic, this adds another layer of **heuristic analysis** that might catch subtle trends or new tooling before they show up as signatured events.
+A longer-term experiment I’m planning involves piping 24-hour logs into a Large Language Model (LLM) and asking it to summarise unusual domain names, query rates, or outliers.
+While not deterministic, this adds another layer of heuristic analysis that might catch subtle trends or new tooling before they show up as signatured events.

 Each of these ideas can be integrated into the existing Athena + Lambda pipeline with minor additions to the SQL logic or threat-detection Lambda handler.
 Over time, this can evolve into a layered detection system for multiple forms of DNS misuse.

 ## Infrastructure Provisioning and Destruction Summary

-The full setup completed in **~1 minute** using Terraform, including VPC, S3, Glue, Athena, Route 53, GuardDuty, IAM, and Lambda resources.
+The full setup completed in ~1 minute using Terraform, including VPC, S3, Glue, Athena, Route 53, GuardDuty, IAM, and Lambda resources.

 **Provisioning Highlights:**